-My heart hurts when I read about violence, natural disasters, and strife affecting too many people around the world.
+My heart hurts when I read about violence, natural disasters, and strife affecting too many people worldwide.
 I feel frivolous.
 I want to do more, give more, and be more to this world than what I’m doing now.
 I’m sad for so many people who abruptly and brutally lose their lives.
 And I’m sorry for those mourning their loved ones and those attempting to recover from destruction and deprivation.

 I’m not a news or political expert.
 I’m just a dog trainer turned treat maker.
-But, when I close my laptop for the umpteenth time in a day because the hatred overwhelms me, I think about dogs, and why we love them—their presence, loyalty, and unconditional love.
+But, when I close my laptop for the umpteenth time in a day because the hatred overwhelms me, I think about dogs and why we love them—their presence, loyalty, and unconditional love.
 I can’t help but wonder if dogs might be able to teach us to be better humans.

 Approach every moment with zeal

 When Gavin plays fetch, he’s not thinking about what he’s eating for dinner, worrying about his next veterinary check-up, or wondering what time we’re leaving the park so he can wiggle and jiggle for my brother.
 Not much interrupts Gavin’s beauty rest, except when he hears the click of UNCLE CHRIS’s key in the door.
-No matter how deep he’s sleeping or loud he’s snore-humming, under the covers, Lil’ Big Head jumps into the air like a rocket, and races down the stairs as his tail whip-whaps the walls before he grabs a shoe and dances a circle around one of his most favorite humans.
+No matter how deep he’s sleeping or loud he’s snore-humming, under the covers, Lil’ Big Head jumps into the air like a rocket and races down the stairs as his tail whip-whaps the walls before he grabs a shoe and dances a circle around one of his most favorite humans.

 Our dogs approach everything they love with all their heart, energy, and attention.
 Gavin exudes joy as he eagerly waits for me to throw his ball and sprints towards it with laser focus, then clumsily tries to grab the ball as it bounces off the swingset and catapults in the opposite direction.
-He’s incapable of reminiscing about a park we visited when he was a puppy and of planning for his future.
+He’s incapable of reminiscing about a park we visited when he was a puppy and planning for his future.
 Gavin’s smiling, running, and totally into his fetch game—that’s it.

 If I watch the sunset without checking my phone, it won’t change the world.
-However, mentally oohing and ahhing about the beautiful horizon as it shifts from bursts of peach and turquoise to a watercolor masterpiece of deep lavender and magenta will bring me more peace than if I spent the same time scanning volatile debates on social media.
+However, mentally oohing and ahhing about the beautiful horizon as it shifts from bursts of peach and turquoise to a watercolor masterpiece of deep lavender and magenta will bring me more peace if I spent the same time scanning volatile debates on social media.

 Be a shoulder

 Gavin listens, without agenda, comment, opinion, answers, or judgment.
-As a dog, he can’t tell me I’m ludicrous when I’m babbling on about who knows what.
+As a dog, he can’t tell me I’m ludicrous when I’m babbling about who knows what.
 However, maybe I’m meant to learn a lesson from his silence—to be a better listener—without chiming in, without waiting my turn to speak, and without fixing (oh, we retired trainers love fixing stuff.)

 Lil’ Big Head inspires me to be the person who exudes Oprah Winfrey‘s famous phrase, “I see you.
-I hear you.
+I hear from you.
 And what you say matters to me.”

 When dogs scuffle, they’re quickly (usually) over their strife and onto more important matters like napping, eating, or playing.
 It’s easy to become preoccupied with the troubles of the world.
-However, if worry and stress consume us, we miss real opportunities to connect with our fellow humans, in real-life.
+However, if worry and stress consume us, we miss real opportunities to connect with our fellow humans in real-life.